 But, he continues, “we’ve taken the approach that we recognize that the American population is aging.
 I don’t look at the people who come here in a chronological way.
 I look at them in a physiological way.
 There are some people in their 60s who physiologically look like they’re in their 40s.”

-Encouraged by the positivity of the transplant and donor teams, Bill and Joan had more jokes than heartfelt goodbyes as they prepared for surgery on January 11 of this year.
+Encouraged by the positivity of the transplant and donor teams, Bill and Joan had more jokes than heartfelt goodbyes as they prepared for surgery on January 11, 2018.

 “You’re going to wake up peeing like a girl,” Joan told her husband as she headed for the operating room.